FathurAulia/chat-app/README.md

   - yarn

 for frontend:
-- Type this to run:
+- Type this on your terminal to run:
   - cd public
   - yarn start

 for backend:
-- Type this to run:
+- Type this on your terminal to run:
   - cd server
   - yarn start